hugesuccess/blinky/README.md

 ### Blinky

-A node.js server which blinks an LED based on user input from the client.
+Blinky extends the basic introduction of johhny-five with client input support.
+User input is collected on the client, then sent via websocket to the server, which uses johnny-five to control the arduino.

 ## Installation

-Clone the repo and set up the circuit as diagramed here[http://node-ardx.org/exercises/1].
+This server is based on the circuit schematic as diagramed (here)[http://node-ardx.org/exercises/1].

+Clone the repo.

 To start the server just use: